 - index.yaml: Helm’s index of all of the charts in the repository

 Browse the artifacts to see how a Helm repository is organized.

 index.yamlfile and View it to see its contents

 - Expand a chart’s branch to see that the

 tgzfile contains the chart directory structure

 Notice that each chart has its own URL in Artifactory, and index lists the URL for a chart.

-The Developer Environment includes an artifact repository manager called Artifactory, which it uses to host a Helm repository.
+The environment includes an artifact repository manager called Artifactory, which it uses to host a Helm repository.
 As the CI pipeline builds the Helm chart for an application, it stores the chart in the Artifactory repository.
 When the ArgoCD pipeline deploys an application, it retrieves the chart from the Artifactory repository.